gar1t/erlang-patterns/patterns/broker.md

 Name:     Broker
 Scope:    Application Level Facility
-Summary:  A process can broken the sending of messages from publishers
+Summary:  A process can broker the sending of messages from publishers
           to subscribers.